Recipes for Weeknight Meals, Entertaining, Holidays and More

 3. Cookie Kits.

-Layer all of the dry ingredients for chocolate chip, oatmeal raisin, or other favorite cookie recipes in glass jars.
+What layer all of the dry ingredients for chocolate chip, oatmeal raisin, or other favorite cookie recipes in glass jars.
 Tie with a pretty ribbon and recipe card with the rest of the instructions.
-(You can do the same with oatmeal ingredients—dried fruits, nuts, steel cut oats—for those who prefer a hearty breakfast over sweets.)
+(You can do the same with oatmeal ingredients- dried fruits, nuts, steel cut oats- for those who prefer a healthy breakfast over sweets.